-The City of Toronto Act, 1997 continued the provisions of By-law No. 1995-0448 dated June 26, 1995 to reflect Chapter 25, Community and Recreation Centres of the Corporation of the City of Toronto Municipal Code.
-Chapter 25 amended all previous by-laws and established the addition to S.H.
-Armstrong Recreation Centre together with certain classrooms of the Duke of Connaught Public School and the office of the Woodfield Road Public School as a Community Recreation Centre under the Municipal Act, known as Applegrove Community Complex.
+The City of Toronto Act, 1997 continued the provisions of By-law No. 1995 - 0448 dated June 26, 1995 to reflect Chapter 25, Community and Recreation Centres of the Corporation of the City of Toronto Municipal Code.
+Chapter 25 amended all previous By-laws and established the premises at 86 Blake Street, Toronto, as a community centre under the authority of the Municipal Act, known as Eastview Neighbourhood Community Centre (the "Centre").

-The Municipal Code provides for a Council appointed Board of Management which, among other matters, shall:
+The Municipal Code provides for a Council appointed Board which, among other matters, shall:

-- a) endeavour to manage and control the premises in a reasonable and efficient manner, in accordance with standard good business practices; and - b) pay to the City of Toronto (the "City") any excess of administration expenditure funds provided by the City in accordance with its approved annual budget, but may retain any surplus from program activities.
+- a) endeavor to manage and control the premises in a reasonable and efficient manner, in accordance with standard good business practices, and - b) pay to the City of Toronto (the "City") any excess of administration expenditure funds provided by the City in accordance with its approved annual budget, but may retain any surplus from program activities.